 How Can I Get CBD Oil in Nebraska?

 You can drive up and down the state and still find vape shops and higher end CBD oil stores that carry many of the products we review and trust.
 In Nebraska you can also order CBD products online if you are nervous about entering a shop with the current state of murky legislation.
 Buying products online might actually be your best bet, while the laws are still being sorted out, however, it is good to show your state that you care about this issue.
 It is clear that lawmakers are trying to target vape shops for advertising products with cannabidiol.
 Many store owners have said that they had no idea that CBD oil was under this kind of scrutiny in the state, but they are going to do their best to stay open.

 Can Doctors Prescribe CBD Oil in Nebraska?

-Doctors licensed to work in Nebraska are not allowed to prescribe any cannabis derivative, but they can permit its use by issuing a certificate to patients with intractable epilepsy.
-Any doctor found to have prescribed CBD oil will be put to trial.
+Doctors licensed to work in Nebraska are not allowed to prescribe any cannabis derivative, but they can support their patients who have intractable epilepsy by issuing them a certificate of use for the pilot drug containing CBD oil.
+Any doctor found to have prescribed CBD oil outside of this realm could risk losing their license, or merely going on trial.
 Doctors also have to make sure that they only write off recommendations to those registered in the Nebraska’s Medical CBD Pilot Study, especially those that have rare forms of epilepsy.